als93978/as1-csci4300/README.txt

 The proposed website will become the rudimentary basis of a social cataloging application for western animation.
 It will provide users with a small online database to find, record, and enter series movies of western origin.
-It will also show statistics of these entries in the database at the current moment.